valancej/documentation/_posts/faq/2014-09-10-enabling-access-to-servers.md

 ## AWS Security Group and Account ID

 ### Attention: Our Infrastructure is Changing
+Release date: **Thursday, November 3rd 2016**

-All instances used for running Codeship builds will be moving into an Amazon VPC.
+On the 3rd November 2016 all instances used for running Codeship builds will be moving into an Amazon VPC.
 Previously, if you were situated within AWS `us-east-1` region, it was possible to limit access to your infrastructure via a single security group, owned by Codeship.
 However, this is now not possible.

 **What does this mean for you?**

 If you want to limit incoming traffic to your infrastructure, we recommend that you use the IP addresses approach shown above.
 All our instances will now move into a new security group, which is only accessible from within our VPC.
 This means that you cannot whitelist our security group in order to give Codeship instances access to your infrastructure.

+If you experience any issues regarding this change, please open a ticket at [helpdesk.codeship.com]()